Farmer Phil's Festival

-Farmer Phil's Festival is a music festival that takes place in early August at Near Gatten Farm, near Ratlinghope, Shropshire.
+Farmer Phil's Festival is a music festival that takes place in early August at Gatten Farm, near Ratlinghope, Shropshire.
 The festival was founded by, and is managed by the eponymous Philip Harding and was first held in 1998.

 History

 Early festivals were simply a marquee in a corner of one of the farm's fields.
 The festival has since grown to its current capacity of around 2,000, and expanded from a two to three-day festival in 2009.
-The festival proper takes place from Friday to Sunday, although the festival is unusual in that it allows festival-goers to camp for the entire week before, from Monday onwards, with occasional musical acts events during that time.
+The festival properly takes place from Friday to Sunday, although the festival is unusual in that it allows festival-goers to camp for the entire week before, from Monday onwards, with occasional musical acts events during that time.

 Musical styles

 The festival previously featured a number of musical styles.
 Notable acts up to 2017 included rock (The Quireboys, Dr. Feelgood, The Blockheads), folk punk (Ferocious Dog), ska (The Selecter), folk rock (Wille and the Bandits, Gaz Brookfield, Mad Dog Mcrea, Rusty Shackle), blues (The Reverend Peyton's Big Damn Band), dance (Dreadzone, The Orb), world music (3 Daft Monkeys) and singer-songwriters (Les Carter, John Otway).